 Walter Bruch invented the first CCTV in 1942 during WW2 in Germany.
 The purpose of the CCTV was to monitor the V-2 rockets.
 The technology became a commercial product from 1949 onwards.

 Infrared (IR) cameras detect heat (infrared energy).
 This is converted into an electrical signal which then produces a thermal image.

-Infrared light is emitted from the IR LEDs which are positioned around the lens of the camera.
+Infrared light is emitted from the IR LEDs which are positioned around then lens of the camera.

 An Infrared bullet camera with inbuilt infrared Lights

 An Internet protocol camera is a digital video camera which sends and receives data via a computer network.
 This differs from a CCTV camera, which can only send and receive signals through a cable connected to a DVR.

 It all depends on the size of the house and number of cameras. we would always recommend a full site survey.

 How long is a piece of string?
-Depending on system type and amount of cameras it can vary from approximately £20 a year for a domestic to hundreds for a very large commercial system.
+Depending on system type and number of cameras it can vary from approximately £20 a year for a domestic to hundreds for a very large commercial system.

 Yes, all CCTV cameras require a power supply.

 CCTV systems are normally powered by a power box or power adaptor.

 Ip Cameras are normally power over Ethernet (PoE) technology using Cat5 or Cat6 cables.

 Some CCTVs might be battery operated or even solar

 A sequence of images is picked up on by the camera, which is transmitted as a signal that passes on to recording device and display device

 The camera itself captures the video source.
 At the front of the camera is an opened aperture, and this is what captures the light stream through the lens.
 The light stream is captured by a digital chip inside the camera and turned into a sequence of images.
 This camera records this sequence of image and transmits either by cable or wirelessly.